hivemq/mqtt-cli/CONTRIBUTING.md

 ## Prerequisites

 We recommend to develop your changes by using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-Therefore, the following guide will focus on creating your changes by using IntelliJ.
+Therefore, the following guide will focus on creating your changes using IntelliJ.

 Furthermore, the following is needed to make your development efforts as smoothly as possible:
 - A Java 11 JDK (we recommend [temurin](https://adoptium.net/de/temurin/releases/?version=11)) => [Set the JDK in IntelliJ](https://www.jetbrains.com/help/idea/sdk.html)